Health Spotlight | Don't drink your way to disease

 Health Spotlight | Don’t drink your way to disease

-INDIANAPOLIS (WISH) — Consuming alcohol occasionally is generally okay.
-But if you drink a lot, you are putting your health at risk.
+INDIANAPOLIS (WISH) — Consuming alcohol occasionally is generally OK, but, if you drink a lot, you are putting your health at risk.

 Alcohol is often a staple at parties and get-togethers.
 But if you drink heavily and often, you could be hurting your health.